 Our school has an emergent curriculum where pupils learn by doing.
 Our curriculum is fun and multi-sensory and ever evolving with children problem solving and discovering through their chosen learning style in order to reach full potential.

-The school teaches early literacy through the 'Jolly Phonics' approach and reading scheme.
+The school teaches early literacy through the 'Little Wandle' approach and reading scheme.
 Group and individually taught sessions ensures that teaching and resourcing of early developmental reading skills are appropriately differentiated for each pupil.

 For further details relating to the curriculum please contact school.